 Commonly Accessed Servers

-Both Mac and Linux operating systems allow you to use SSH directly from the command-line.
-Locate and run the Terminal application, and use the syntax above to connect to our systems.
+All modern operating systems (Mac, Windows, and Linux) allow you to use SSH directly from the command-line.
+Locate and run the Terminal (Mac/Linux) or Command Line (Windows) application, and use the syntax above to connect to our systems.
 To disconnect, simply type exit.

 Using Graphical Programs with SSH on Windows

-If you want to use interactive programs with a graphical user interface over SSH on Windows, you can also use MobaXTerm which is a simple but powerful SSH client with graphical capabilities for Windows.
+MobaXTerm is a simple but powerful SSH client with graphical capabilities for Windows.
 It has both a Free and a Paid licensed version.
 The software features a built-in X11 windows server which is required for using graphical applications.
-A detailed Demonstration for how to use MobaXTerm is available on their website.
+A detailed demonstration for how to use MobaXTerm is available on the vendor's website.